bitranox/lib_log_utils/README.rst

 ======================  =======================================================================================
 environment variable    function
 ======================  =======================================================================================
-log_utils_log_level     the level of the logger, one of the predefined log levels, or "0" - "50", default = 0
+LOG_UTIL_LEVEL          the level of the logger, one of the predefined log levels, or "0" - "50", default = 0
-log_utils_banner_width  the banner width if text wrap is used, must be >="10", default = 140 log_utils_wrap_text     if text wrap should be used, must be True or False (not case sensitive), default = True log_utils_quiet         if the logger is used at all - must be True or False (not case sensitive), default = False
+LOG_UTIL_WIDTH          the banner width if text wrap is used, must be >="10", default = 140 LOG_UTIL_WRAP           if text wrap should be used, must be True or False (not case sensitive), default = True LOG_UTIL_QUIET          if the logger is used at all - must be True or False (not case sensitive), default = False
 ======================  =======================================================================================

 environment settings take precedence over commandline arguments, unless --force is passed to the commandline